 Price pressure: Pricing executives have two responses to stress

-Ask yourself: Are you someone who seeks out change by championing a better way of pricing (and to the toughest of audiences and customers), or do you prefer to sit behind your desk and hypothesise pricing options within the confines of well-known, traditional financial/accountancy based (and often broken) paradigms?
-Do you find that a bit of nervousness can help you in a big meeting or negotiation, or do you go to pieces?
+Ask yourself: Are you someone who seeks out change by championing a better way of pricing (and to the toughest of audiences and customers)?
+Or do you prefer to sit behind your desk and hypothesis?
+Contemplate on pricing options within the confines of well-known, traditional financial/accountancy-based (and often broken) paradigms?
+Do you find that a little nervousness can help you in big meetings/negotiations, or do you go to pieces?

 This stress effect is quite common in pricing teams and is known as the Yerkes-Dodson Law.
 This law is a good way to explain why some pricing executives thrive during pricing transformations while others cannot bear the anxiety of changing operating models, systems, processes or looming deadlines.

 Stress, whether it is good or bad, is one of the most real examples of the connection between individual pricing potential and actual pricing performance.
-Just thinking about an upcoming contract negotiation or a pricing committee meeting, for example is enough to cause many pricing executives that familiar “butterflies in the stomach” feeling.
+Just thinking about an upcoming contract negotiation or a pricing committee meeting, for example, is enough to cause many pricing executives that familiar “butterflies in the stomach” feeling.

 Stress triggers come in all shapes and sizes for the pricing executives: some pricing situations require an immediate reaction or decision (people management and/or tactical pricing decisions driven by increasing competitive pressure); others present more ongoing challenges and a more prolonged response (such as leading people effectively through a wider business transformation driven by technological advancements).